Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Mathematics/Introduction.md

 ```@meta
-CurrentModule=Hamiltonian.Mathematics
+CurrentModule=QuantumLattices.Mathematics
 ```

 # Introduction

-This module contains the mathematical prerequisites of the Hamiltonian package.
+This module contains the mathematical prerequisites of the QuantumLattices package.

 ```@contents
 Pages=[